 Sharing pregnancy experiences and fears with your close ones could be de-stressing.
 But sometimes, there are things that you may be apprehensive of sharing even with your spouse.
 One such issue is vaginal odor during pregnancy.

-In this MomJunction post, we tell you the causes of vaginal odor in pregnancy and some easy measures to reduce or eliminate the smell.
+In this MomJunction post, we tell you about the causes of vaginal odor in pregnancy and some easy measures to reduce or eliminate the smell.

 Is Vaginal Odor Normal During Pregnancy?